abbasnaqdi/chainChart/README.md

 ##### Getting Started :

-Add to your root build.gradle :Ï
+Add to your root build.gradle :

 ```java
 allprojects {